open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 #### Negative Consequences

-- Requires a transformer that can transform the information about the blob-location to a resource that can be consumed by a deployer, like FluxCDs `source-controller`.
-For example, a transformation to FluxCDs `OCIRRepository`.
-(For implementation details of the transformer a separate Deployment ADR will have to be agreed upon.)
+- The final OCI artifact that should be used for the deployment needs to be consumable by a deployment-tool, e.g. FluxCDs `source-controller`.
+  Thus, some kind of consumable Kubernetes resource must be created, e.g. FluxCDs `OCIRepository`.
+  More details can be retrieved from the respective Deployment ADR.

 ### Pros and Cons of the Options